Table of Contents

 Learn About the Dangers of Xanax

-Once someone has formed a Xanax bar addiction they may decide to stop taking it, or stopping ‘cold turkey.’
+Once someone has formed a Xanax bar addiction they may decide to stop taking it or stop ‘cold turkey.’
 This is a mistake that can swiftly lead to a health emergency.
 As the body reacts to the sudden absence of the drug severe symptoms will arise.
 Instead, it is always advised that Xanax detox involves a medically managed tapering schedule.
-After detox is done, an addiction treatment program is the next step in recovery.
+After detox is done, an addiction treatment program is a next step in recovery.

 About Xanax Bars